djredflame/heart_project/README.md

    - Search for "PlatformIO IDE" and install it.

 4. **Build and Upload**
-   - Connect your Arduino Uno.
+   - Connect your Raspberry Pi Pico 2W via USB (hold BOOTSEL if necessary on first upload).
    - Build and upload the project:
      ```bash
      pio run --target upload